aryan04-t/LeetCode-Jog/00_Maths and Coding - Fundamentals and Tricks for Revision/33_Custom Sorting in C++.md

 ```

-## Quick Reference Card:
+## Quick Summary Card:

 ```
-// ✅ Always use: < or >
+✅ Always use: < or >
-// ❌ Never use: <= or >=
+❌ Never use: <= or >=
-// 🎯 Custom comparator = Your definition of "which element comes first"
-// 💡 Think: "Should a come BEFORE b in final order?"
+🎯 Custom comparator = Your definition of "which element comes first" 💡 Think: "When should a come BEFORE b in final order?"
-// 🔑 When a == b, always return false (automatically handled by < and >)
-// 🔥 Comparator defines ordering relationships, not direct swap logic
-// 🔥 Algorithms navigate data structures using these relationships
+🔑 When a == b, always return false (automatically handled by < and >) 🔥 Comparator defines ordering relationships, not direct swap logic 🔥 Algorithms navigate data structures using these relationships
 ```